On the convex formulations of robust Markov decision processes: Literature review

 \paragraph{Convex formulations of zero-sum games.} The saddle point formulation inherent to RMDPs makes them very similar to zero-sum stochastic games~\citep{neyman2003stochastic}.
-Whether one can formulate a stochastic game as convex optimization problems is a natural question that also remains to be fully answered.
-Objectives that include mean-payoff parity games, a simple model equivalent to stochastic games, can be formulated as linear programs~\citep{schewe2009parity}.
+Whether one can formulate a stochastic game as a convex optimization problem is a natural question that also remains to be fully answered.
+Objectives that include mean-payoff parity games, a model equivalent to stochastic games, can be formulated as linear programs~\citep{schewe2009parity}.
 This formulation has exponentially large coefficients, as do other related formulations of stochastic games~\citep{boros2017convex}.
 Another approach, based on semidefinite programs over a set of real series and tropical geometry, relates a convex feasibility problem and the positivity of the value of a zero-sum mean-payoff stochastic game~\citep{allamigeon2018solving}.
-We note that all these results apply to {\em mean-payoff} stochastic games, and they do not apply to discounted RMDPs for two main reasons.
-First, RMDPs typically involve a {\em discount factor}, whereas the results in \cite{schewe2009parity,boros2017convex,allamigeon2018solving} consider mean-payoff objective function.
-Second, RMDPs involve a minimization over an infinite number of transition probabilities, while stochastic games are typically defined over finite decision sets.
+We note that all these results apply to {\em mean-payoff} stochastic games, and they do not apply to discounted RMDPs.
+Indeed, \cite{schewe2009parity,boros2017convex,allamigeon2018solving} focus on {\em mean-payoff} and on a finite number of actions, whereas we focus on discounted returns and RMDPs may involve a minimization over an infinite number of transition probabilities.

 \paragraph{Hidden convexity.} Since convexity is a key property in optimization, there has been many efforts to reformulate non-convex optimization programs into convex optimization programs with the same solutions.
 These efforts can be traced back to \cite{dantzig1963linear}, which shows a certain form of {\em hidden convexity} for the problem of generalized linear programming.
 More recent efforts include \cite{ben1996hidden} for quadratic programming and \cite{ben2011hidden} for partially separable optimization programs.
 The authors in \cite{gorissen2022hidden} study the hidden convexity in a class of problems with bilinear constraints, a setting close to RMDPs.
 Unfortunately, their results do not apply in our setting because they require some ``column-wise'' properties for the constraints, which do not hold for RMDPs.